 as much and as fast as this faith

-With hundreds of books, workshops, trainings and more that I have followed over the years, there is nothing that has changed me as fast, lastingly and deeply as this (leap of) faith.
+With hundreds of books, courses, workshops, and trainings that I have followed over the years, there is nothing that has changed me as fast, lastingly, and deeply as (this leap of) faith.

-This shift did have its consequences though, such as surrendering the cushy comfort zone that I had created for myself.
-This different direction also led to leaving behind part of my much-loved lifestyle, situations, surroundings and even people, which has been heart-breaking at times.
+This shift did have its consequences though, such as surrendering the cozy comfort zone that I had created for myself.
+This different direction also led to leaving behind part of my much-loved lifestyle, situations, surroundings, and even people, which was heartbreaking at times.

 Beautiful to read.
 I have been going to churches as well lately. 🤷♀️ Lets see where it goes.